dikiamust/book-library-api/README.md

 2. **Register**

-   - Alternatively, you can use the login endpoint (`POST /auth/signup`) to create a new account (member) instead.
+   - Alternatively, you can use the register endpoint (`POST /auth/signup`) to create a new account (member) instead.
 Upon successful registration, a JWT token is generated.

 3. **Get all existing books**